JSBmanD/docs/pages/web/deep-views.md

 ![image](/_assets/img/pages/deepviews/deepviews_allthecooks.gif)

+[block:callout]
+{
+  "type": "note",
-!!! note "Intended for apps without a mobile website"
-    If you already have a mobile website with content, [Journeys](/web/journeys/) is better suited.
+  "title": "Intended for apps without a mobile website", "body": "If you already have a mobile website with content, [Journeys](/web/journeys/) is better suited."
+}
+[/block]

 ## Setup